Maghall History, Family Crest & Coats of Arms

 One of the first records of the family was found in the parish of Aintree.
 "William of Aintree, in the reign of Henry III., left a daughter and heiress, Alice, who married into the Maghull family; and an heiress of the latter, Joanna, married into the family of Molyneux, who thus became proprietors of this place."

-Important Dates for the Maghall family
+Early History of the Maghall family

 This web page shows only a small excerpt of our Maghall research.
 Another 89 words (6 lines of text) covering the years 1210, 1280, 1340 and 1646 are included under the topic Early Maghall History in all our PDF Extended History products and printed products wherever possible.